-Decentralized ledgers and on-chain representation: Decentralized ledger technology as a whole is oriented towards the use of an open and public decentralized ledger to create a permanent record keeping of account.
+Decentralized ledger technology as a whole is oriented towards the use of an open and public decentralized ledger to create a permanent record keeping of account.
 This is for the sake of economic support, as well as representation of digital environmental attributes such as carbon removal credits and hectares of land preservation.

-AI NLP Speech Partners: Drawing from the existing advancements in artificial intelligence for natural language processing (NLP), there are opportunities to make an AI chatbot that can persuasively and humanely interact with external audiences, bringing an emphatic "voice" and "character" to an otherwise amorphous concept of trees and hectares.
-Humorously code-named the Lorax AI Project, we are exploring the idea of using the key tools and advances in AI to represent and design at scale a mass market-facing awareness-building tool, for example, by allowing the Lorax AI to actively engage with conversations and tweets on Twitter.
+9. AI NLP Speech Partners

+Drawing from the existing advancements in artificial intelligence for natural language processing (NLP), there are opportunities to make an AI chatbot that can persuasively and humanely interact with external audiences, bringing an emphatic "voice" and "character" to an otherwise amorphous concept of trees and hectares.
+Key tools and advances in AI can be used to represent and design at scale a mass market-facing awareness-building tool, for example, by allowing the AI to actively engage with conversations on social media platforms.

-- Nix, Steve.
+- 1. Nix, Steve.
 "3 Ways Your Trees Can Be Stolen."
-ThoughtCo, last updated 13 Aug.
-2019.
-1. - 2.
+ThoughtCo.
+Last updated 13 Aug.
+2019. - 2.
 Njambi, Rose.
 "Tackling Deforestation in India: Why You Need Satellite Data."
 UP42, 20 Sept.
 2021. - 3.
 Noack, Mark.
 "Is Mountain View Losing Its Trees?
 New City Data Still Leaves Question Up in the Air."
 Mountain View Voice, 1 July 2018. - 4.
 Vyawahare, Malavika.
 "Tree-Planting Programs Turn to Tech Solutions to Track Effectiveness."
 Mongabay, 22 Nov.
 2019. - 5.
 Yao, Ling, Tang Liu, Jun Qin, Ning Lu, and Chengdu Zhou.
 "Tree Counting with High Spatial-Resolution Satellite Imagery Based on Deep Neural Networks."
 Ecological Indicators 125 (June 2021).

-Issue: Despite the social media-driven push for corporate engagement on tree planting, numerous organizations have advocated that the process of tree and forestry protection is much more effective than that of virgin tree planting.
+Issue 8: Despite the social media-driven push for corporate engagement on tree planting, numerous organizations have advocated that the process of tree and forestry protection is much more effective than that of virgin tree planting